ovh/docs/pages/cloud/private-cloud/nsx-t-01-first-steps/guide.en-us.md

 ## Requirements

 - Being an administrative contact of your [Hosted Private Cloud infrastructure](https://www.ovhcloud.com/en/enterprise/products/hosted-private-cloud/) to receive login credentials.
-- Having a user account with access to vSphere as well as the specific rights for NSX (created in the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/world/&ovhSubsidiary=we))
+- Having a user account with access to vSphere as well as the specific rights for NSX-T (created in the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/world/&ovhSubsidiary=we))

 ## Instructions